trentmc/mojito/README.md

 MOJITO is a tool for analog circuit topology selection / topology design (synthesis).

--Inputs: a hierarchical library of analog building blocks (pre-specified), having >100K possible topologies
+ * Inputs: a hierarchical library of analog building blocks (pre-specified), having >100K possible topologies
--Action: Searches ("synthesizes") possible topologies and sizings, with SPICE in the loop.
+ * Action: Searches ("synthesizes") possible topologies and sizings, with SPICE in the loop.
 Multi-objective, device operating constraints.
 Operating-point driven approach to sizing.
--Returns: a set of sized topologies that approximate a performance tradeoff curve.
+ * Returns: a set of sized topologies that approximate a performance tradeoff curve.

 Once just one MOJITO run is done at a process node, the results are stored as a db for future queries by other designers.
 Therefore MOJITO supports a "specs-in sized-topology-out" workflow with immediate turnaround.

 Main MOJITO references